The Department of Mathematics offers two undergraduate degrees:

-This program prepares students for graduate work in mathematics, applied mathematics, or statistics.
+The B.A. in Mathematics program prepares students for graduate work in mathematics, applied mathematics, or statistics.
 The program has a foreign language requirement (French, German, or Russian), so it is ideal for students who want to pursue graduate work at graduate schools that require mastery of a foreign language.

-This program, which has no foreign language requirement, offers concentrations in actuarial science, applied and computational mathematics, mathematical finance, mathematics, and statistics.
+The B.S. in Mathematics program, which has no foreign language requirement, offers concentrations in actuarial science, applied and computational mathematics, mathematical finance, mathematics, and statistics.
 The mathematics option prepares students for graduate work in pure mathematics and the other four concentrations prepare students for careers in applied mathematics.

-All three degrees require the same five, lower division courses:
+Both the BA and BS degrees require the same five, lower division courses: